How to Reduce Humidity in Apartment Fast?

 Check your apartment for any old and rotten wood.
 You should remove the rot if you see any mold or rotten spots on your floor joists in the basement.

-Rotten wood is an indicator of high moisture content and can be the source of high humidity.
+Rotten wood indicates high moisture content and can be the source of high humidity.

 Keep an eye on your gutters.
-A buildup of leaves or other debris can cause the water in your drains into your attic space.
+A buildup of leaves or other debris can cause the water in your drains to enter your attic space.

 Moisture in the air will evaporate and raise the humidity levels in your apartment.
 Keeping up with home maintenance issues, check your pipes.